oktadev/okta-blog/_source/_posts/2022-06-17-simple-crud-react-and-spring-boot.md

 ## Configure Maven to build and package React with Spring Boot

 To build and package your React app with Maven, you can use the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin) and Maven's profiles to activate it.
-Add properties for versions, and a `<profiles>` section to your `pom.xml`.
+Add properties for versions and a `<profiles>` section to your `pom.xml`.

 ```xml
 <properties>